sagar-0817/glassdoor_reviews/README.md

 # Glassdoor Reviews

 ## Description
-Data Analysis of Glassdoor Reviews from 2017-2021
+- The project is the Data Analysis of **Glassdoor Reviews** from 2017 to 2021
+- The insights of the reviews have been visually expressed through interactive graphs/charts in a dashboard

 ## Dashboard
 [Glassdoor Reviews](https://datastudio.google.com/u/0/reporting/6e2f46bc-475c-46d5-9231-1f43b52ceb13/page/zPK6C)